l2laihub/employee-time-tracking-app/docs/technical/supabase-integration.md

 # Supabase Integration Plan

-This document outlines the implementation plan for integrating ClockFlow with Supabase for data storage, authentication, and real-time features.
+This document outlines the implementation plan for integrating ClockFlow with Supabase for data storage, authentication, and real-time features with multi-tenant support.

 ## 1. Project Setup